Our service is available for children and young people between the ages of 7-18.

 As you would expect, we deal with the mental health of children very carefully.
 It is not just that it may be difficult to work out if a child is presenting with a disordered pattern or just a variant of normal behaviour.
 There are overarching safeguarding considerations that obviously have to be put right at the centre of any treatment.

-This almost always requires broader, multidisciplinary professional input and so, unless we you are seeking a diagnosis for a neurodevelopmental condition such as ADHD we can only take on referrals from parents or guardians with the support of their GP.
+This very often requires broader, multidisciplinary professional input and so, unless you are seeking a diagnosis of ADHD for your child, (you can read more about ADHD in Children and Adolescents here,) we can only take on full referrals from parents or guardians with the consent and support of a GP.

 Taking the First Step

 Deciding that your child needs to see a psychiatrist is a pretty daunting prospect.
 You are obviously very worried about your child or you wouldn’t be reading this, but parents or carers are often very unsure as to the true nature of the issues that need to be addressed and are quite often not even certain quite how seeing a psychiatrist might help.

 Therefore, to start things off, we organise for a parent or guardian to speak to a suitably specialised child and adolescent psychiatrist for an initial half hour advice consultation before taking a booking to see your child.